 A sumptuous vegetarian meal is prepared, which is distributed among people after it is offered to the newly married couple.

 The rituals vary from place to place.
 In Saurashtra, the ceremony is more elaborate, with wedding cards being sent to the groom’s temple from the bride’s temple.

 In some villages, the ceremony extends into a three-day festival.

 The Legend Associated with Tulsi Vivah

 According to the Hindu scripture Padma Purana, a demon King named Jalandhar had a very devoted wife named Vrinda (Brinda: A synonym of Tulsi).
 Because of her immense power of faithfulness and devoutness to her husband, Jalandhar had become invincible.
 So much so that even the Destroyer in the Hindu Trinity, God Shiva, was unable to defeat him.

 He was perpetually at war with the Gods and finally fed up of his immortality, the Gods approached Lord Vishnu, who is the Preserver in the Trinity, and asked for His help.
 The only way out was to somehow destroy Vrinda’s chastity.

 Lord Vishnu transformed Himself as Jalandhar and tricked Vrinda into submission.
 The moment her purity was destroyed, Shiva was able to kill Jalandhar.

-Vrinda was furious and cursed Vishnu to turn into a black stone and just as she was separated from her husband; so would He be.
-Realising her pain, Vishnu promised her that He would marry her in her next birth.
+Vrinda was furious and cursed Vishnu to turn into a black stone and just as she was separated from her husband, so would He.
+Realizing her pain, Vishnu promised her that He would marry her in her next birth.
 Vrinda drowned herself in the ocean and her soul was transferred by Vishnu into a plant which was named Tulsi.
 Vrinda’s curse turned Vishnu into a black stone called ‘Shaligram’ and in His seventh ‘avatar’ as Rama, He was separated from His wife, Sita.